 NAMI FRONTLINE WELLNESS

-Frontline professionals face many challenges in their day-to-day work lfe.
+Frontline workers face many challenges in their day-to-day work lfe.
 From the pressure of making sure people get the help and care they need to working long shifts - health care and public safety are stressful fields of work.

 When you encounter chronic stress, trauma, and the negative effects of shiftwork as a part of your daily work life, an added source of stress like COVID-19 can feel overwhelming.
 With concerns about passing the virus to family and friends, protective equipment shortages, exposure to financial pressures and long hours - you need support now more than ever.